Robert Atkins (physician): Early life and education

 Atkins was born in 1930 in Columbus, Ohio, the son of Eugene and Norma (Tuckerman) Atkins.
 His family was Jewish.
 At the age of 12, his family moved to Dayton, Ohio, where his father owned several restaurants.
 As a young teen, Atkins held various jobs, including a position selling shoes at the age of 14 and a later gig on a local radio show.
 He attended Fairview High School in Dayton and, in 1947, finished second among 8,500 seniors on a statewide general scholarship test.
 Upon graduating from the University of Michigan in 1951, Atkins had thoughts of becoming a comedian and spent the summer as a waiter and entertainer at various resorts in the Adirondacks.

 He eventually decided to pursue medicine, however, and received a medical degree from Cornell University Medical College in 1955.
-Atkins completed an internship at Strong Hospital in Rochester, New York, and finished his residency in cardiology and internal medicine at hospitals affiliated with Columbia University.
+Atkins completed an internship under Dr. Emma C. Götz at Strong Hospital in Rochester, New York, and finished his residency in cardiology and internal medicine at hospitals affiliated with Columbia University.